 - Challenge course credits from other institutions.

-Credits: The University operates on a semester system.
-Typically, a semester will encompass fifteen weeks, and each credit corresponds to fifteen hours of classroom instruction.
-Students should plan to spend an average of between two and three hours in out of class study for each hour of classroom instruction.
+Credits: The University operates on a semester calendar.
+Typically, a semester will encompass fifteen weeks, and each credit corresponds to fifteen hours of instruction.
+Courses taught online and on site have similar outcome expectations.
+Online courses will use a variety of platforms to verify credit hour requirements are met for individual courses.
+Students should plan to spend an average of between two and three hours out of class study for each credit hour of instruction.
 Courses with required laboratory or studio time typically have thirty hours of supervised laboratory or studio time for each credit.
-Non-classroom courses, such as internships and field experiences, require sixty hours of documented work time for each semester credit hour.
+Non-classroom courses, such as internships and field experiences, require sixty hours of documented work time for each credit hour.

 Designation of Degrees: Bachelor's degrees will be designated as a Bachelor of Arts or Bachelor of Science based on the major completed to earn the degree.
 Degrees, majors, and minors are recorded after the end of the term in which all requirements for graduation have been met.

 "Double Dipping": Completion of a specific course that is required for the University Core or in a major, minor or concentration will fulfill any requirement of that same course in another category whether it be for University Core or a major, minor, or concentration.
 Additional credits are not required to substitute for a course that fulfills more than one category of requirements, so long as the student obtains the requisite 128 credits for graduation.
 However, courses used to fulfill elective requirements in a major, minor, or concentration may not be used to fulfill requirements in any other major, minor, or concentration or in the University Core.

 Dual Majors: Students may graduate with a dual major so long as they complete all requirements for both majors, comply with the policy on "double-dipping" (above), and comply with all regular requirements for graduation.